nmoreaud/qmake-unity/README.md

 - copy and paste the contents of your colleague's `tmp/unity/` directory in you own tmp directory
 - build the project without calling qmake (make only) ; the same error should happen.

+**I recently enabled/disabled shadow builds, or changed the temporary files directory.
+Now, jom complains about missing files/includes not found**

+Please remove all old temporary files and directories.
+During qmake step, they would alter the Makefile generation resulting in an invalid Makefile...
+For example, there could be an old `debug` or `release` directory in your project sources...

 **The `__FILE__` macro doesn't return the filename anymore, it return a relative path !**

 True !
 We cannot resolve this as it is part of the compiler behavior, but there is a workaround.